Etaiva/GitHub-Guide/README.md

 A practical repository to help new users master GitHub, covering everything from creating repositories to collaborating on open-source projects.

-# GitHub Essentials: A Beginner's Guide
+# GitHub Guide: An Essential Guide

 Welcome to **GitHub Guide**, your ultimate resource for getting started with GitHub!
 This repository is designed to make your journey with GitHub both simple and exciting.
 Whether you're a coding rookie or just new to GitHub, this guide has something for you.